austin-io/VNyl/README.md

 ## Recommended

 When using VSCode install the `C/C++ Extension Pack`.
 CMake will try to configure itself into the project, and may need to be reloaded a few times.

+## TODO

+1. Draw/hide characters.
+Add to list.
+Have predefined locations.
+Fade in/ out
+2. Set background image.
+Preload all of them.
+Add textures to dictionaries and select one
+3. Set background music.
+Preload all of them.
+Add audio to dictionaries and select one to play on loop
+4. Play sound effects.
+Preload all of them.
+Halt execution until finished?
+5. Code block.
+Pass in a generic lambda to execute
+6. While loop.
+Repeat Action List until condition is false
+7. Show text.
+Reveal text character by character.
+Display character name.
+Click to skip, click to continue
+8. Show menu options.
+Show a list of centered boxes in a vertical list layout.
+Pass in int pointer variable, return index of chosen option
+9. Clear screen.
+Remove all text, characters, and background